 Welcome to Class 3!

-A very warm welcome to all those returning children and those new to our school; we hope you have an exciting and challenging year ahead of you.
+We hope you have all had a lovely Christmas break and spent time with family and friends.
+We welcome those who are new to our school community; we hope you have an exciting and challenging year ahead of you.

 This page is designed to keep you up to date with class information and photographs of what we have been up to in school.
 The yearly overview found at the bottom of this page details the themes and subject units to be explored.
 It will be emailed home to you, but please ask the office if you require a hard copy.

-There are lots of exciting events and activities planned for this long term, so please do keep an eye on the parents diary dates and the noticeboard outside school.
+There are lots of events and activities planned for this term, so please do keep an eye on the noticeboard outside school, as well as the weekly newsletter home.
 To continue our commitment to reducing paper consumption- most communication will be done via emails from the school office.
 Please do ensure that we have the most appropriate and up to date email addresses for your convenience.

 Monday: DT / Art - Mrs Leena Coleman